Frequently Asked Questions.

 Why are your online prices different to in some stores?

 - Tilley Soaps has recommended retail prices, which we abide to on our website.
-However, some stores may wish to offer a higher or lower price.
-That is their prerogative.
+However, some stores may wish to offer a higher or lower price at their discretion.

 What is the shelf life for Tilley Soap products?